finn-mo/hyperindex/README.md

 ## Features
 - **Personal Rolodex** (`/rolodex`) — view, add, edit, and delete your own bookmarks
 - **Public Yellow Pages** (`/`) — browse entries shared by all users
-- **User authentication** — register and log in to manage your own entries
+- **User authentication** — register and log in to manage personal entries
 - **Tagging and search** — with fast filtering and pagination
 - **Submission system** — users submit entries for admin review
 - **Paginated directory** — browse entries in a classic "directory" format